mattfeltonma/azure-managed-identity-micro-hack/README.md

 ![lab image](images/flow-general-diagram.png)

 This repository includes a code in the form of ARM templates and Azure CLI commands to walk you through how to create and use a managed identity.
-This demo takes the "learn by doing" approach where a concept will be explained and then you will exercise on the concept.
+This demo takes the "learn by doing" approach where the user will walk through the process of enabling an Azure Function with a managed identity in order for the function to retrieve a secret from an instance of Key Vault.

 The end state architecture of this demo is pictured below.